jessepav/lacygoill-wiki-backup/vim/plugin.md

 >     I keep track of remaining work by navigating over remaining code chunks.
 >     If I consider a chunk to be completed, I stage it and forget about it.
->     This allows me to easily ignore finished code.
+>     This lets me easily ignore finished code.

 >     Staging occurs when my cursor is placed on top of the code to be staged.
 >     That  way I  know  exactly what  code  goes into  the  staging area,  implicitly